Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - Added the Thunraz's Servant scenario.

+* Terrain
+- Fixed issue which prevented stone from being gathered from cave walls.

 * Units
 - Added dwarven Thunderer (icon by Jinn and unit graphics by Jinn and b_o).
 - Added goblin Gunpowder Infantry (icon by Jinn and unit graphics by Jinn and b_o).